Birthday Special: Five most unforgettable feats of Ajit Agarkar

 The unthinkable at Lords

 India toured England in 2002.
 The first Test of the four-match series was played at the Lord’s.
 England’s 266-run lead in the first innings set them up for an emphatic victory.
 India needed to bat out five sessions to ensure a draw.
-At 165/5, India were 400 runs behind the target.
+At 165/5, India was 400 runs behind the target.
 In Agarkar’s presence, it soon turned into 170/6.
 Taking the tail for company, Agarkar scored 109 not out with 16 boundaries.
-With this century at Lord’s, Agarkar accomplished a feat which the likes of Sunil Gavaskar, Sachin Tendulkar, Kapil Dev and others failed to achieve.
+With this century at Lord’s, Agarkar accomplished a feat that the likes of Sunil Gavaskar, Sachin Tendulkar, Kapil Dev, and others failed to achieve.

 Awesome at Adelaide